inkeep/process-questions-from-csv/README.md

 npm start
 ```

-Note: the questions are batched in a batch size of three to protect our service.
+Note: the questions are batched in a batch size of two to not get throttled by our service.
 This might mean the process takes some time depending on the number of questions you have.
-Let us know at help@inkeep.com that you plan to these batch tests so we can allow-list your org.
+If you need higher throughput, contact our team.